Ministry of Finance (Iraq)

 The Ministry of Finance (MoF; وزارة المالية) is a central government ministry of Iraq tasked with formulating financial policies of the state, preparing the general budget bill, and overseeing as well as managing public expenditure.
 The banks of Rafidain and Rasheed, as well several other enterprises, are operated by the ministry.
 It publishes a monthly report called the Open Budget Survey.

 The headquarters is located in Bab al-Muadham, east of the river Tigris, Baghdad.
-The incumbent Minister of Finance since 27 October 2022 is Taif Sami Mohammed.
+The incumbent Minister of Finance since 14 May 2026 is Falih al-Sari.

 Overview

 The goal of the ministry is to lay the groundwork for nation-wide sustainable economic development by preparing as well as implementing financial policies and reform programmes, managing state assets, collaborating with the private sector and international financial institutions, and providing economic analysis in accordance with the national strategy.

 Among the tasks of the ministry is managing and organizing state funds, monitoring their proper use and guaranteeing the availability of cash liquidity, managing the treasury and monitoring the soundness of its use and enhancing its sources of replenishment, regulating banking, insurance, taxation and customs, taking part in drafting legislation, providing consultation and training personnel.